Skip to content

 Hiring Bar

-Linear's hiring process is extremely selective, reflecting the company's small team size and quality-first culture.
-Engineering candidates face deep technical interviews focused on system design, performance optimization, and code quality — expect discussions about rendering performance, data synchronization, and offline-first architecture.
-Design and product roles include portfolio deep-dives that assess taste and opinionated thinking.
-Across all roles, Linear evaluates whether candidates can operate autonomously, maintain an exceptionally high quality bar, and make disciplined decisions about what not to build.
+Extremely selective, reflecting the small team and quality-first culture.
+Engineering candidates face deep technical interviews on system design, performance, and code quality — expect discussions of rendering performance, local-first data sync, and offline architecture, and expect them to reward candidates who understand Linear's actual sync engine (last-write-wins, not CRDTs).
+Design and product roles run portfolio deep-dives that assess taste and opinionated thinking.
+Across roles, Linear evaluates whether you can operate autonomously, hold an exceptionally high quality bar, and make disciplined decisions about what NOT to build.
+Posted engineering roles are mostly framed as 'Senior / Staff.'

-Linear is a project management and issue tracking tool built for high-performing software teams.
-Known for its speed, opinionated workflows, and polished design, Linear has become the tool of choice for engineering teams at companies like Vercel, Ramp, Cash App, and thousands of startups.
-The product emphasizes keyboard-first navigation, real-time sync, and workflows that reduce friction rather than adding it.
-Linear also offers Cycles, Projects, and Roadmap features designed around how modern software teams actually work.
+Linear is a project-management and issue-tracking tool built for high-performing software teams.
+Known for its speed, opinionated workflows, and polished design, it's the tool of choice for engineering teams at companies like Vercel, Ramp, and Cash App, and thousands of startups.
+Linear emphasizes keyboard-first navigation, real-time local-first sync, and workflows that reduce friction — with Cycles, Projects, and Initiatives designed around how modern software teams actually work.
+It was founded in 2019 by Karri Saarinen (ex-Airbnb design systems), Tuomas Artman (who built sync engines at Uber and Groupon), and Jori Lallo.

 Culture & Values

 Linear's culture is defined by an obsessive commitment to quality and a belief that less is more.
-The team is intentionally small — every person is expected to have an outsized impact.
-Employees operate with high autonomy and high accountability, owning entire features from conception to polish.
-The company values opinionated design decisions over flexible-but-mediocre compromises, and treats speed of execution as a core competitive advantage.
-Linear's internal bar for craft extends from code quality to UI animations to customer communications.
+The team is intentionally small and remote-first (open to the US and Europe), and every person is expected to have outsized impact with high autonomy and high accountability, owning features from conception to polish.
+The company prefers opinionated design decisions over flexible-but-mediocre compromises, and treats speed of execution as a core advantage.
+The Linear Method (its published set of product principles — scope projects down, generate momentum rather than sprint, write issues not user stories, build with users) guides how the team works, and the craft bar extends from code quality to UI animation to customer communications.

 Key Principles

-Exceptional craft — evidence of polished, high-quality output in everything from code to product decisions
+Exceptional craft — polished, high-quality output from code to interaction detail

 Ability to work autonomously and own features end-to-end on a small team

-Disciplined prioritization — knowing what to cut is as important as knowing what to build
+Disciplined prioritization — knowing what to cut matters as much as what to build (less but better)

 Opinionated thinking about software design and willingness to make strong product decisions

 Pro tip: Linear's team is tiny and every hire matters enormously.
-Your resume should read like a carefully curated portfolio — fewer bullets, each one demonstrating exceptional quality and end-to-end ownership.
-Remove anything that's merely 'good' and keep only what's genuinely excellent.
-Linear would rather see 4 remarkable accomplishments than 12 average ones.
+Your resume should read like a curated portfolio — fewer bullets, each demonstrating exceptional quality and end-to-end ownership.
+Remove anything merely 'good.'
+If you write about local-first or real-time features, describe them the way Linear works (IndexedDB, optimistic updates, last-write-wins, offline sync) rather than defaulting to 'CRDT,' which Linear deliberately avoided except narrowly for text.

 Must Include

-product qualityperformance optimizationdeveloper toolsreal-time syncTypeScriptReactsystem designuser experienceautonomousend-to-end ownership
+product qualityperformance optimizationdeveloper toolslocal-first syncTypeScriptReactsystem designuser experienceautonomousend-to-end ownership

 Nice to Have

-Pro tip: Linear's recruiters scan for signals of craft obsession and technical depth, not just a list of technologies.
-Embed keywords like 'performance optimization,' 'real-time sync,' and 'TypeScript' within detailed accomplishment bullets that show how you used them.
-If you've built responsive, fast-loading UIs, local-first architectures, or developer-facing tools, make those the centerpiece of your resume.
+Pro tip: Linear's recruiters scan for craft obsession and technical depth, not a tech list.
+Embed 'performance optimization,' 'local-first sync,' and 'TypeScript/React' inside detailed accomplishment bullets that show how you used them.
+If you've built responsive, fast-loading UIs, local-first or offline-capable architectures, or developer-facing tools, make those the centerpiece — and describe sync precisely (LWW/offline) rather than reaching for 'CRDT.'

 Rolevanta's AI tailors your resume to match Linear's hiring criteria.